accosmin/nano/README.md

 * **apps/info_archive** - loads an archive (e.g. .tar, .tgz, .zip) and prints its description (e.g. file names and sizes in bytes).
 * **apps/train** - train a model on a given task.
 * **apps/evaluate** - test a model on a given task.
-* **bench/benchmark_batch** - benchmark all batch optimization methods with varying the line-search parameters on standard test functions.
+* **bench/benchmark_solvers** - benchmark all optimization methods with varying the line-search parameters on standard test functions.
-* **bench/benchmark_stoch** - benchmark all stochastic optimization methods on standard test functions.
 * **bench/benchmark_models** - bechmark speed-wise some typical models on a synthetic task.

 The `scripts` directory contains examples on how to train various models on different tasks.